-The following story was originally written and published by Reporte Hispano and translated into English by Kleibeel Marcano.
+The following story was originally written by Gery Vereau and published by Reporte Hispano and translated into English by Kleibeel Marcano.
 The translation was made possible thanks to financial support from the Geraldine R. Dodge Foundation.
 The story is being republished here with permission from Reporte Hispano and is available for republication with full attribution by all NJ News Commons members.
-For more information about this program or for republication rules, contact the Center for Cooperative Media at email@example.com.
+For more information about this program or for republication rules, contact the Center for Cooperative Media at [email protected].

 NJ day laborers struggle to find work during COVID-19 pandemic